 Toy Fox Terriers love going outside and exploring the world.
 But, due to their “I am the biggest dog of all!” attitude, they constantly get in trouble when real, big dogs show up in the dog park.

-Outdoor walks and exercise sessions will really do good for your dog, but considering their temperament, it’s a good thing that they are apartment dogs and that their daily exercise needs can be fully satisfied even inside the home.
+Outdoor walks and exercise sessions will do good for your dog, but considering their temperament, it’s a good thing that they are apartment dogs and that their daily exercise needs can be fully satisfied even inside the home.

 The Toy Fox Terrier Health and Conditions